DataDog/integrations-core/oracle/README.md

    sudo ldconfig
    ```

-2. Decompress those libraries in a given directory available to all users on the given machine (i.e. `/opt/oracle`):
+2. Decompress both packages into a single directory that available to all users on the given machine (i.e. `/opt/oracle`):

    ```shell
    mkdir -p /opt/oracle/ && cd /opt/oracle/